one-answer/Stirling-PDF/README.md

 system:
   defaultLocale: 'en-US' # Set the default language (e.g. 'de-DE', 'fr-FR', etc)
-  googlevisibility: false # 'true' to allow Google visibility (via robots.txt), 'false' to disallow
+  googlevisibility: false # 'true' to allow Google visibility (via robots.txt and sitemap.xml), 'false' to disallow
   enableAlphaFunctionality: false # Set to enable functionality which might need more testing before it fully goes live (This feature might make no changes)
   showUpdate: true # see when a new update is available
   showUpdateOnlyAdmin: false # Only admins can see when a new update is available, depending on showUpdate it must be set to 'true'